CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/process-engine-concepts.md

 # Jobs and Job Definitions

-The Camunda process engine includes a component named the *Job Executor*.
+The Operaton process engine includes a component named the *Job Executor*.
 The Job Executor is a scheduling component, responsible for performing asynchronous background work.
 Consider the example of a Timer Event: whenever the process engine reaches the timer event, it will stop execution, persist the current state to the database and create a job to resume execution in the future.
 A job has a due date which is calculated using the timer expression provided in the BPMN XML.

 When a process is deployed, the process engine creates a Job Definition for each activity in the process which will create jobs at runtime.
 This allows you to query information about timers and asynchronous continuations in your processes.